kepra3/kp_dadi/README.md

 optimised parameter values were chosen due to appearing a few times when starting with different initial values.
 See Prata et al., xxxx for more details and see `dadi_optimisations_official.txt` for optimisation results.

-Official results can be found in `results/official_analysis_results/`
+Official analysis results can be found in `results/official_analysis_results/`.

 ## 4 - Assess the model fit